1955 State of Vietnam referendum: Logistics and voting

-Lansdale advised Diệm to print his ballots in red, while those of Bảo Đại were printed in green.
+Lansdale advised Diem to print his ballots in red, while those of Bảo Đại were printed in green.
 In Vietnam, red is associated with good luck and prosperity, whereas green is often associated with a cuckold and bad luck.
-Diệm's red ballots pictured him with youthful and modern-looking people, while Bảo Đại's photo was placed in old-fashioned robes, which he never wore.
-In addition, Bảo Đại's portrait showed him to appear dazed and bloated, while Diệm and those surrounding him were smiling and appeared to be energetic.
-The ballot claimed that a vote for Diệm would be a vote for democracy, stating "I depose Bảo Đại and recognise Ngô Đình Diệm as Head of State, charged with the commission of setting up a democratic regime."
-Bảo Đại's ballot read "I do not depose Bảo Đại and do not regard Ngô Đình Diệm as the Head of State charged with the commission of setting up a democratic regime."
+Diem's red ballots pictured him with youthful and modern-looking people, while Bảo Đại was placed in the old-fashioned robes he never wore.
+In addition, Bảo Đại's portrait showed him to appear dazed and bloated, while Diem and those surrounding him were smiling and appeared to be energetic.
+The ballot claimed that a vote for Diem would be a vote for democracy, stating "I depose Bảo Đại and recognise Ngo Dinh Diem as Head of State, charged with the commission of setting up a democratic regime."
+Bảo Đại's ballot read "I do not depose Bảo Đại and do not regard Ngo Dinh Diem as the Head of State charged with the commission of setting up a democratic regime."
 The voters would place the red or green ballot into the box, according to their preference, while discarding the other, which meant the voting was actually not secret.

-The logistics of the referendum were organised and supervised by Diệm's brother and confidant, Nhu, who was the leader of the family's secret Cần Lao party, which supplied the Ngôs' electoral base.
+The logistics of the referendum were organised and supervised by Diem's brother and confidant, Ngô Đình Nhu, who was the leader of the family's secret Personalist Labor Revolutionary Party, which supplied the Ngôs' electoral base.
 Reports of violence and intimidation were widespread.
 During the referendum, Nhu's staff told voters to throw away the green ballots.
 Those who disobeyed were often chased down and beaten, with pepper sauce and water sometimes being forced into their nostrils.
-The violations were particularly flagrant in central Vietnam, a region over which another of Diệm's younger brothers, Ngô Đình Cẩn, ruled.
-Cẩn was based in the former imperial capital city of Huế, home of the Nguyễn Dynasty and a source of support for Bảo Đại.
+The violations were particularly flagrant in central Vietnam, a region over which another of Diem's younger brothers, Ngô Đình Cẩn, ruled.
+Cẩn was based in the former imperial capital city of Huế, home of the Nguyễn dynasty and a source of support for Bảo Đại.
 He stifled this support by ordering the police to arrest 1,200 people for political reasons in the week leading up to the vote.
 In the city of Hội An, several people were killed in election violence on the day of the poll.
 Voting started at 07:00 and ended at 17:00.